Avelanda/maplibre-native/docs/mdbook/src/platforms/ios/ios-documentation.md

 ## Examples

-The code samples in the documentation should ideally be compiled on CI so they do not go out of date.
+The code samples in the documentation should ideally, be a compilation of CI to prevent them from being outdated.

 Fence your example code with